Skills Softball College Recruiters are Looking for in 2023

 Head Softball Coach at Springfield College

-According to Captain U, high school athletes interested in taking their game to the college level should consider a club softball team or summer sports camp on a university campus for visibility and recruitment.
-In addition to giving you an opportunity to perform and compete in front of potential recruiters, club softball coaches often network with their college-level counterparts, allowing them to advocate for interested players.
+According to Captain U, high school athletes interested in taking their game to the college level should consider a club softball team or summer sports camp on a university campus for visibility and exposure to college coaches.
+In addition to travel teams giving you an opportunity to perform and compete in front of potential recruiters, club softball coaches often network with their college coaches, allowing them to advocate for interested players.

-When preparing for college recruitment you want to make sure your playing style is well-rounded and versatile.
-You may have superb technique, but if you can’t execute a play or maintain your stamina in a game, this may result in you being passed over for consideration.
-With tough competition for sports scholarships, it’s crucial that you stay engaged with the process and get as much competitive softball experience as possible.
+When preparing for the college softball recruiting process, you want to make sure your playing style is well-rounded and versatile.
+You may have superb technique you can showcase in a skills video, but if you can’t execute a play or maintain your stamina in a game, this may result in you being passed over for consideration.
+With tough competition for sports scholarships and even partial scholarships, it’s crucial that you stay engaged with the process and get as much competitive softball experience as possible.

 My girls love Revolution Softball Camp at SHU which is why we have been going for so long.
 It has been such a great experience for them over the years.
 It’s great to have a place that supports and encourages young girls to be successful and improve their skills.